soaringmeteo/soaringmeteo/frontend/README.md

 Run the following command:

 ~~~
-npm run bundle
+yarn build
 ~~~

+It will produce the production assets into the `dist/` directory.

 ## Develop

-You need to run `npm install` again each time the dependencies change.
+You need to run `yarn install` again each time the dependencies change.

 Then, run the following command to start a web server showing the application:

 ~~~
-npm start
+yarn start
 ~~~

-It should open a web browser at the URL http://0.0.0.0:8080.
+It should open a web browser at the URL http://0.0.0.0:3000.